philips-labs/k8s-software-concepts-day/beginner/README.md

 #### 1. Deploy NGINX deployment

-In this exercise, you will have to fix the CPU & Memory request & limit.
+In this exercise, you will have to fix the CPU/Memory request & limit.

 1. Deploy the nginx deployment from the given yaml in this folder.
-2. Fix the resources.
+2. Fix the deployment issues.
-3. Make sure pod status should be "Ready" in the cluster.
+3. Make sure pod status should be "Running" in the cluster.

 #### 2. Deploy NGINX service